nzimman/Movie-Recommender/README.md

 ## Synopsis
 The goal of this project is to create a movie recommender with a web interface.
 The recommendation model is based on the MovieLens dataset (https://grouplens.org/datasets/movielens/)

+## Data
+The recommender uses the small dataset (100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users).

+The original data consists of several csv files: links, movies, ratings and tags.
+Using the library sqlalchemy, I store the data in a PostGreSQL database and query it when needed.

+Add the PostGreSQL credentials (username, password and database name) in the *postgres_data.py*.

 ## Algorithms
 We could use the following unsupervised models in our recommender system.